BabetteB/BabetteB/README.md

 - “I’ll fix it later” will come back to haunt you
 - Don’t marry a tool - stay curious
 - Everything is a trade-off
-- Don’t follow hype; choose tools that solve you problems
+- Don’t follow hype; choose tools that solve your problems